GregoryShen/01-FunctionTest/Selenium/UI自动化测试经典项目实战 强化编程能力.md

 >
 > Called when the instance is about to be destroyed.
 This is also called a finalizer or (improperly) a destructor.
 If a base class has a `__del__()`, the derived class’s `__del__()` method, if any, must explicitly call it to ensure proper deletion of the base class part of the instance.
 >
-> It is possilbe (though not recommended!) for the `__del__()` method to postpone destruction of the instance by creating a new reference to it.
+> It is possible (though not recommended!) for the `__del__()` method to postpone destruction of the instance by creating a new reference to it.
 This is called object resurrection.
 It is implementation-dependent whether `__del__()`is called a second time when a resurrected object is about to be destroyed; the current CPython implementation only calls it once.
 >
 > It is not guaranteed that `__del__()`methods are called for objects that still exist when the interpreter exits.
 >